-- ASUS continues to pursue new construction work on the military bases it serves: - In 2019, ASUS was awarded \$23 million in new construction projects.
-Some of the work was completed in 2019, with the remainder expected in 2020. - In 2018, 2017 and 2016, ASUS was awarded \$24.0 million, \$20.2 million and \$24.0 million, respectively - Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all of our 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs
+- ASUS continues to pursue new construction work on the military bases it serves: - During the six months ended June 30, 2020, ASUS has been awarded approximately \$6 million in new construction projects, some of which have been or are expected to be completed during 2020, and the remainder in 2021. - In 2019, 2018, 2017 and 2016, ASUS was awarded \$23 million, \$24.0 million, \$20.2 million and \$24.0 million, respectively - □ Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all of our 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs

-- Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2019, GSWC invested \$136.2 million in company-funded capital.
-GSWC expects to spend \$120 - \$135 million in 2020. - Adopted Average Water Rate Base at GSWC is expected to grow at a 3-Year CAGR of 8.5% from 2017 through 2020. - Earn the authorized return on equity and return on rate base
+- Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers and determine additional ways to generate efficiencies through new technology implementation and process improvement - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2019, the Regulated Utilities invested \$136.2 million in company-funded capital.
+They expect to spend \$105 \$120 million in 2020. - Adopted Average Water Rate Base at GSWC grows at a 3-Year CAGR of 8.5% from 2017 through 2020. - Earn the authorized return on equity and return on rate base